 Joey’s portrait was commissioned by Lori as a holiday gift for her husband.
 Please go to my Commissions page to learn how to commission a portrait.
 Go to the Pet Portraits or Portrait Commissions page (paintings of people) to see more examples of my work.

 It’s incredible in person, you are beyond talented!
 I can’t thank you enough..

 I was commissioned to make two paintings for Jason.
 The first, a gift for his sister of her beloved dog Hazel.
 Hazel was a golden retriever that had given a lifetime of love.
-The other was of Turbo, a lot of personality packed into a miniature 4″ composition.
+The other was of Turbo, his own dog.
+We have a lot of personality packed into a miniature 4″ composition.

 I composed both of these painting with classical dutch portraits in mind.
 There were so many great photos for me to choose from of these two.
 I was especially inspired by the warmth in Hazel’s eyes and the intelligence in Turbo’s.

 I was sad to hear that both Turbo and Hazel passed between the time when we designed the portraits and when they were completed.
 It really reinforces my mission of creating pet portraits though.
 And I love that their portraits will live on for hundreds of years to come.